keziah55/detectorbank-gui/README.md

 ```
 ./install.sh
 ```
-Note that on Debian/Ubuntu, this install PyQt5, but on Fedora it install PySide2.
+Note that on Debian/Ubuntu, this install PyQt5, but on Fedora it installs PySide2.

-If you already have [DetectorBank](https://github.com/keziah55/DetectorBank) and its dependencies installed
+If you already have [DetectorBank](https://github.com/keziah55/DetectorBank) and its dependencies installed, don't install again.
 ```
 ./install.sh --no-install-detectorbank
 ```